-Over the last few years, I have come up with a few new sauces, three Vermont maple BBQ rubs and two chile pepper infused Vermont maple syrups. , I wanted to incorporate a range of heat levels with various flavor schemes.
+Over the last few years, I have come up with a few new sauces, three Vermont maple BBQ rubs and two certified organic chile pepper infused Vermont maple syrups. , I wanted to incorporate a range of heat levels with various flavor schemes.
 All of the sauces have an extra fresh flavor that can only be accomplished through the torturous monotony of chopping fresh veggies for hours on end before each production run.
-Over the past few years we have been able to develop a strong relationship with local farmers and I am now exceptionally proud to say that we are currently sourcing all of our chile peppers from few dedicated local Vermont farmers.
+Over the past few years we have been able to develop a strong relationship with local farmers and I am now exceptionally proud to say that we are currently sourcing just about all of our chile peppers from few dedicated local Vermont farmers.

 Below is a breakdown of our flavor schemes: